waynegm/imgViewer/README.md

 	* pageY: y coordiante in pixel(page) coordinates
   * Returns javascript object with relative image coordinates (relative image coordinates range from 0 to 1 where 0,0 correspondes to the topleft corner and 1,1 the bottom right):
-	* relx: relative x image coordinate
-	* rely: relative y image coordinate
+	* { relx: relative x image coordinate, rely: relative y image coordinate }
   * If the page coordinate is outside the image viewport an empty object is returned

+###getView
+  * Get the relative image coordinates of the current view
+  * Returns a javascript object with the relative image coordinates:
+	* { top: minimum relative y coordinate,
+	*	left: minimum relative x coordinate,
+	*	bottom: maximum relative y image coordinate,
+	*	right: maximum relative x coordinate
+	* }

 ###imgToCursor
   * Convert relative image coordinate to a page pixel coordinate for the current view and zoom
   * Arguments:
 	* relx: relative x image coordinate
 	* rely: relative y image coordinate
   * Returns a javascript object with the page pixel coordinates:
-	* pageX: the x page pixel coordinate
-	* pageY: the y page pixel coordinate
+	* { pageX: the x page pixel coordinate, pageY: the y page pixel coordinate }
   * If the relative image coordinates are not >=0 and <=1 an empty object is returned.

+###isVisible
+  * Test is a given relative image coordinate is within the bounds of the current view
+  * Arguments:
+	* relx: relative x image coordinate
+	* rely: relative y image coordinate
+  * Returns
+	* true or false

+###panTo
+  * Pan the view to be centred at the given relative image coordinates
+  * Arguments:
+	* relx: relative x image coordinate
+	* rely: relative y image coordinate
+  * Returns a javascript object with the relative image coordinates of the view centre after snapping the edges of the zoomed image to the view boundaries.
+	* { relx: view center relative x image coordinate, rely: view center relative y image coordinate }
+  * If the relative image coordinates are not >=0 and <=1 the view is not changed.

 ## License

 This plugin is provided under the [MIT License](http://opensource.org/licenses/MIT).